-- Ensure the muzzle of the firearm is pointed in a safe direction at all times while clearing the firearm. - Remove the magazine from the firearm by depressing the magazine catch with the index finger of the firing hand and simultaneously pulling the magazine free with the support hand.
+2. Remove the magazine from the firearm by depressing the magazine catch with the index finger of the firing hand and simultaneously pulling the magazine free with the support hand.

-3.3 Clearing the SIG M400 - Continued
+3.3 Clearing the SIG MCX - Continued

-3. With the support hand, press and hold the bottom portion of the bolt catch while pulling the charging handle briskly and fully to the rear with the firing hand.
+3. With the support hand press and hold the bottom portion of the bolt catch while pulling the charging handle briskly and fully to the rear with the firing hand.
 Engage the bolt catch ensuring that the bolt carrier assembly remains locked to the rear and return the charging handle to its forward and locked position.
-Rotate the selector to safe, if it is not already on safe.
+Ensure the firearm is on safe.

-3.3 Clearing the SIG M400 - Continued
+3.3 Clearing the SIG MCX - Continued